 So, here’s a detailed guide for you to organize all your pictures.
 Let’s begin.

 1. Gather all print pictures

-Find these pictures all around the house, office, car, and relative’s homes.
-You might want to undergo a thorough home organization process of your home to start (this is how we find most pictures!).
+Find these pictures around the house, office, car, and relative’s homes.
+You should undergo a thorough home organization process of your home to start (this is how we find most pictures!).

-Do not forget to round up all those old photo albums and scrapbooks.
+Remember to round up all those old photo albums and scrapbooks.
 Photo albums are rarely ever complete or coherent.
-Include all your framed prints; displayed and hidden in closets and drawers.
+Include all your framed prints displayed and hidden in closets and drawers.
 Gather them all.

 2. Remove prints from frames and photo albums

-Remove all those pictures from albums and scrapbooks because chances are those hard copies are the only ones in existence.
-You might want to use a product like Un-Du to ensure album pages glue does not ruin the pictures while removing these.
+Remove all those pictures from albums and scrapbooks because those hard copies might be the only ones.
+You should use a product like Un-Du to ensure album page glue does not ruin the pictures while removing these.